Azure/Build-Modern-AI-Apps-Hackathon/README.md

 >```pwsh
 >-openAiName <open-ai-name> -openAiRg <open-ai-resource-group> -openAiCompletionsDeployment <completions-deployment-name> -openAiEmbeddingsDeployment <embeddings-deployment-name> -stepDeployOpenAi $false
 >```
->In case you will defer the Open AI deployment to the script, make sure have enough TPM (Tokens Per Minute (thousands)) quota available in your subscription.
+>In case you will defer the Open AI deployment to the script, make sure have enough Tokens Per Minute (TPM) in thousands quota available in your subscription.
 By default, the script will attempt to set a value of 120K for each deployment.
 In case you need to change this value, you can edit lines 22 and 29 in the `starter-artifacts\code\VectorSearchAiAssistant\scripts\Deploy-OpenAi.ps1` file.

 >If using your own Azure OpenAI account, it will be necessary to update the appsettings.json file in the `ChatServiceWebApi` project to use the model deployment names used in your existing Azure OpenAI account.
 See **Configure Local Settings section below** for more details.

 ### Decide on the containerization approach

 The deployment script supports two types of containerization:
-- [Azure Container Apps - ACA](https://azure.microsoft.com/products/container-apps) - this is default option.
-It allows you to deploy containerized applications without having to manage the underlying infrastructure, thus being the easiest option to get started with.
 - [Azure Kubernetes Service - AKS](https://azure.microsoft.com/services/kubernetes-service) - this option allows you to deploy the application into an AKS cluster.
 This option is more complex to set up, but it provides more flexibility and control over the deployment.
 To use AKS, pass the following parameter to the deployment script:
     ```pwsh
     -deployAks $true
     ```
+- [Azure Container Apps - ACA](https://azure.microsoft.com/products/container-apps) - this option allows you to deploy containerized applications without having to manage the underlying infrastructure and thus is an easier option to get started with.

-For the purpose of this hackathon, we recommend using Azure Container Apps.
-Depending on your preference, you can choose to use AKS instead.
+For the purpose of this hackathon, you can whatever your preference is, either AKS or ACA.

 >**NOTE**:
 >
->For the reminder of this hackathon, please interpret any documentation references to `AKS` as `ACA` if you chose to use Azure Container Apps (and viceversa).
+>For the reminder of this hackathon, please interpret any documentation references to `AKS` as `ACA` if you chose to use Azure Container Apps (and vice-versa).

 ### Verify initial deployment